Who are we?

 There are two COREPER formats: In COREPER II, the Permanent Representatives – i.e., the Heads of the Permanent Representations of the 27 member states – deal with economic, financial and trade policy, justice and inner affairs, as well as with foreign and general affairs.
 In COREPER I, their Deputies deal with political issues in the fields of competitiveness, agriculture, education, labour and social affairs, the environment and infrastructure.

 Final decisions are taken at the Ministerial Councils by the respective member state Ministers.
-Under the direction of a six-month presidency of one EU member state (Germany will take over in the second half of 2020), Ministers negotiate in the following 10 Council formations:
+Under the direction of a six-month presidency of one EU member state, Ministers negotiate in the following 10 Council formations:

 - Foreign Affairs Council, including Defence, Trade, Development, Cohesion (FAC)